Improvements on some partial trace inequalities for positive semidefinite block matrices: Inequalities about two partial traces

-We remark that (\ref{eqtr1}) is a byproduct formulated first in \cite[Example 1]{Bes13} in connection with the subadditivity of $q$-entropy (the Tsallis entropy) and then also reproved in \cite{Zhang13}.
+We remark that (\ref{eqtr1}) was also formulated in \cite{Zhang13,Lin14}.
 Note that the positivity of the block matrix entails $\tr A \tr C - |\tr B|^2 \ge 0$; see \cite[p.
 237]{Zhang11} or \cite[Theorem IX.5.10]{Bha97}.
 However, the right hand side of (\ref{eqtr1}) might be negative.
 It has been shown that the PPT condition on the block matrix can ensure $\tr AC \ge \tr B^*B$; see \cite[Theorem 2.1]{Lin15om}.
-Motivated by this observation, Kittaneh and Lin \cite{Lin17} further generalized (\ref{eqtr1}) to the following (\ref{eqtr2}) by an elegant self-improved technique.
+Motivated by this observation, Kittaneh and Lin \cite{Lin17} further generalized (\ref{eqtr1}) by an elegant self-improved technique: